Resolving VSCode Git Bash CWD Issues

 Command Description

-exec bash --login Starts a new bash session as a login shell, ensuring all profile scripts are sourced.
+exec bash --login Creates a fresh login shell bash session and makes sure all profile scripts are sourced.

-"terminal.integrated.env.windows" Sets environment variables for the integrated terminal in VSCode on Windows.
+"terminal.integrated.env.windows" Configures environment variables for the Windows integrated terminal in VSCode.

-shopt -s expand_aliases Enables the expansion of aliases in non-interactive shells.
+shopt -s expand_aliases Permits alias expansion in non-interactive shells.

 Bash Script